 - September 18: PURGA, durational performance, The Sphynx Returns, Grace Exhibition Space,NYC.

 - September 27: TALKaCTIVE, perfomance art conversation series, Queens Museum.

 - October 1: CONVIVIR, launching of international residency program, Queens, NYC.

-- October 3: TRIANGULATIONS, public intervention at Manuel de Dios Unanue Plaza, Jackson Heights, Queens.
+- October 3: TRIANGULATIONS, public intervention at Manuel de Dios Unanue Plaza, JH, Queens.